Fish and the Journey to the Afterlife

 In the Negev Desert engravings (Figs. 2–3), the fish assumes the central role of soul-carrier.
 In Fig. 2, the fish (3) bears the souls shown as vertical strokes (2), while a natural crack in the rock (4) marks the symbolic boundary between life and the underworld.
 Above them, a tri-fingered symbol (1), derived from a bird’s foot, represents the celestial messenger descending to guide additional souls (Kristiansen 2018).

-Fig. 3 presents a similar theme.
-A serpent (1) coils around the sun (2), attempting to block its path, while the fish (4) advances with souls upon its back (3).
-This composition parallels the Egyptian myth of Ra’s nightly journey through the underworld, where the serpent Apophis tries to prevent the sun’s rebirth.
-The Negev version condenses this mythic drama into a single, precise scene: the struggle between light and darkness, life and death, and the enduring hope of renewal.
+Fig. 3 depicts a related scene.
+A serpent (1) coils around the sun (2), seeking to obstruct its passage, while a fish (4) carries souls upon its back (3).
+This imagery echoes the Egyptian myth of Ra’s nocturnal voyage through the underworld, guided by the sacred fish Abtu, whose task was to warn the sun god’s boat of the serpent Apophis, the force of chaos that sought to halt the sun’s rebirth.
+The Negev engraving distills this cosmic drama into a single, vivid composition—a timeless struggle between light and darkness, death and renewal, and the enduring triumph of life.

 Related reading